 Visit the Iowa Department of Revenue website for information on a State Tax Offer In Compromise.
-Specifically, their section on delinquent tax.
+See their collections section here.
 There you will find all the necessary information to see if you qualify and how the decision making process works.

 The Kansas Department of Taxation is responsible for all state tax related issues.
 Instead of making a State Tax Offer In Compromise, Kansas calls it a petition for abatement.
 Follow the link to learn about the qualifying conditions.
 Use the form that matches your reason for the petition.

 Residents of Kentucky know the State Tax Offer In Compromise as an offer in settlement.
 Like most states, Kentucky does have eligibility requirements and regulations.
 To see if you qualify, read the checklist before filling out form 12A018.